quonic/SpyPlayer/README.md

 This is a work in progress.

-I'm adding features as I go, so if you want something that isn't there, please create a pull request.
+I'm adding features as I go, so if you want something that isn't there, please create a issue.
 I use this daily and I add feautres when I encounter a need for them.

 If you want a feature that isn't there, please create a pull request or open an issue and I'll see what I can do.